culturestate/splashcard/README.md

 I find myself making a lot of quick and dirty splash pages based on a single, centered card layout.
 This is a simple template that I can use as a foundation.

 ## But why?
-Never spend five minutes doing something that you can spend five hours failing to automate it.
+Never spend five minutes doing something when you can spend five hours failing to automate it.

 ## There are already so many of these.
 I know, but this is one is *mine*.